sobebarali/koko/.ruler/project_architecture.md

 ## Overview

-**Novi** is a managed-first video collaboration platform for creative teams.
+**Koko** is a managed-first video collaboration platform for creative teams.
 The project follows a **monorepo architecture** using Turborepo with clear separation between applications and shared packages.

 ## Project Purpose